silverwind/fetch-enhanced/README.md

 ### fetchEnhanced.TimeoutError

-Error class that can be used for `err instanceOf TimeoutError`.
+Error class that can be used for `err instanceof TimeoutError`.

 © [silverwind](https://github.com/silverwind), distributed under BSD licence